 USAA markets its services to members of the U.S. military and tailors its insurance plans, rates, and premiums to military families, many of whom are often on the move across the U.S. or internationally.
 USAA doesn’t operate as a corporation, but is instead an “inter-insurance” exchange, established under the Texas Insurance Code.
 Despite this difference, it still operates very similar to other insurance companies when it comes to the claims process.

 But because there are no USAA shareholders, USAA profits are retained for financial strength or returned to its members.
-In 2015 for example, USAA returned $1.6 billion to its members.
+For example, in 2015 USAA returned $1.6 billion to its members.
 Because of this and its commitment to U.S. military servicemen and women, USAA has consistently been ranked among the best for customer service satisfaction.
 Zogby international rated USAA No. 1 in customer service in a recent survey of 145 American companies.

 While every USAA location, insurance agent, and adjuster is different, USAA generally focuses on the merits of each claim before reaching a settlement offer with its clients for property damage or bodily injury.

 With a strong stated personal commitment to its clients and providing “niche” services to the members of the U.S. military and their families, many USAA members report that they have had positive experiences dealing with USAA when filing their claims.
 Regardless of popular opinion, however, every claim is different, and this is why it can be especially helpful to have legal experts on your side that know how to deal with USAA practices and standards.